chodgesfigma/sds-mono/README.md

 ## Steps to test!

 After building the project, navigate to `example-apps`, and choose any app you'd like.
-Ensure that you've `npm i`'d, and then run `npm run dev`.
-Feel free to inspect package.json to check on the exact script to run.
+Ensure that you've `npm ci`'d, and then run `npm run dev`.
+Feel free to inspect `package.json` to check on the exact script to run.